joelparkerhenderson/github-special-files-and-paths/README.md

   * Help: <https://github.com/dependabot>

 Dependabot is a GitHub tool that provides automated dependency updates.
 To enable updates, create a Dependabot configuration file and add it to a repository.
-The file describes the dependencies to update, where dependency manifests are located, etc. If Dependbot discovers that an update is available, then Dependabot sends you a pull request to update your dependency.
+The file describes the dependencies to update, where dependency manifests are located, etc. If Dependabot discovers that an update is available, then Dependabot sends you a pull request to update your dependency.

 <h2 id="workflows">Workflows</h2>